-5.11.
+- 5.11.
 The ability to increase the landbank is dependent on the industry coming forward with applications for planning permission.
 In Worcestershire 6 out of 8 applications for minerals development were permitted by the Council in the last 5 years and the two refused applications were later permitted on appeal.
 Even so, these have not been sufficient however to stem the decline in the landbank.
-Two further applications, at Strensham and Holdfast are currently undetermined.
-If these applications were to be permitted they would have a combined supply of 0.833 million tonnes which equates to almost 1 years supply based on current apportionment levels.
+1 application has been withdrawn.
+A further application at Strensham is currently undetermined.
+If this applications was to be permitted it would contribute less than 1 years supply based on current apportionment levels. - 5.12.
+There has been limited interest in working sand and gravel in the County in recent years, however this may be due to the limited number of Preferred Areas remaining in the current Minerals Local Plan.
+A new Minerals Local Plan is currently being prepared and will seek to enable appropriate minerals development.